Snow. Ice. Wind. And sometimes the perfect storm: all three at once. A winter road trip alone can definitely come with a few hazards.

 - Don't drive with your jacket in the back seat.
 It's tempting to shed your jacket in a warm car to be comfortable but should you have an accident or another incident that cuts the heat and prevents you from getting to your jacket easily you'll be glad you kept it on.

 - Pull over safely.
-If the weather gets bad find a safe place to pull over such as a parking lot.
+If the weather gets really bad, find a safe place to pull over, such as a parking lot.
 Do not pull over on the shoulder of a highway as people may lose sight of the lanes in bad conditions and not see you until the last minute.
 You do not want to be run into.

 - Take a break.
 Driving in challenging conditions is more tiring than the usual road trip.
-Know how far it is to the next place you can pull over for a warm drink and plan to take frequent breaks along the way.
+Know how far it is to the next place you can pull over for a warm drink.
+Plan to take frequent breaks along the way.

 - Don't wear bulky boots.
 You want to have a good sense of the pedals beneath your feet so wear footwear that is warm and allows you to feel the pedals.

 And, finally, a manual transmission is preferable in winter.
-It offers much more control so if you have the options of driving stick, do so.
+It offers much more control so if you have the option of driving stick, do so.